artnoi43/actix-drop/README.md

 ### Planned features (not yet implemented)

-Expandable hash keys using trie nodes for clipboard hashes, AES or RSA encryption, file upload (probably with multiform), and TCP support
+- Expandable hash keys using trie nodes for clipboard hashes (see branch `dev/trie`)

+- AES or RSA encryption,

+- File upload (probably with multiform)

+- TCP support

+## Why write soydrop in the first place?

+Most of my computers run on different Linux distros, my servers on OpenBSD, and my phone is iOS, which make it super difficult to share clipboards.

+I could have used ready-made solution like PasteBin or email the text to myself, but that would make me nervous when sending sensitive info like SSH keys.

+And I want to try Rust anyway, so here it is.

+Current version: 0.1.0

+License: BSD-3-Clause OR GPL-2.0